oplS17projects/Image-To-Sketch-Posterizing/CHUONG_VU.md

 else return (gray-scale_value * 256) / (255 - blur_value)
 ```

 and this applied to each red, green, and blue color.
 Then recombine them by join-value functions as above.
 At this point, all the values in the new list Color-Dodge-Blend-Merge will be convert to bitmap% and it is sketch image.
-Final result.
+I use Tail Recursion to make sure the running time is O(N) based on the length of the GrayList.

 ```racket
 (define (colordodge numblur numbw)